railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 Creating pricelists
 -------------------

-To define a pricelist use the menu  *Products > Pricelists > Pricelists* .
+To define a pricelist use the menu :menuselection:`Products --> Pricelists --> Pricelists` .

 For each list you should define: